-These two dips are an absolute staple of mine – for adding flavor to a nutritious bowl during the week and especially for serving to guests with chips and veggies.
-In terms of party nibbles, you’re half-way there with a good dip (or two) in my opinion.
+These two dips are an absolute staple of mine – for adding flavor to a nutritious bowl during the week and especially for serving with chips and veggies.
+In terms of party nibbles, you’re half-way there with a good dip (or two).
 And while there are so many great dips you can buy, these combos bring something extra to the table and are incredibly quick to whip up – faster than going to the store.
-They require little to no prep and consist of pantry ingredients that you can always have at the ready for when you’re in the mood or friends stop by unexpectedly.
+They require little to no prep and consist of pantry ingredients that you can always have at the ready for when you’re in the mood or friends stop by.
 Alternatively you can make the dip(s) the day before an event.

 Beyond being quick and delicious they’re also pretty darn nutritious, consisting largely of butter beans, which are high in fiber and protein and rich in micronutrients such as manganese.
 I love the creamy texture and slightly milder taste of butter beans (compared to chickpeas), making them super adaptable.
 Let me introduce you to the following two combos: